weeblrpress/clearstatus/README.md

 ## Issue file content and template.

-The issue file should use the MARKDOWN language, which is basically just text and images with little in terms of formatting and is what Hugo normally uses.
+The issue file should use the [markdown](https://daringfireball.net/projects/markdown/syntax) language, which is basically just text and images with little in terms of formatting and is what Hugo normally uses.

 The first section of the file is however used to tell ClearStatus about the, well, status of the event happening and you should use it to convey your message to visitors.